Diwali is the oldest of all the festivals from South Asia. It is also an occasion for celebration by Jains and Sikhs.

 In Britain, as in India, the festival is a time for thoroughly spring-cleaning the home, wearing new clothes and most importantly, decorating buildings with fancy lights.

-- Diwali is an official holiday in India, Nepal, Sri Lanka, Mayanmar, Mauritius, Guyana, Trinidad and Tobaggo, Suriname, Malaysia, Singapore and Fiji
+Diwali is an official holiday in India, Nepal, Sri Lanka, Mayanmar, Mauritius, Guyana, Trinidad and Tobago, Suriname, Malaysia, Singapore and Fiji.

-- Diwali would not be complete without the sweets.
-Traditionally, Indian food is hot a spicy but their deserts are super sweet too so it is a complete opposite.
-For Diwali, the traditional sweeties are usually milk flavoured with choices from Laddoos, Kaju Katli, Jalebi and others.
+Diwali would not be complete without the sweets.
+Traditionally, Indian food is hot a spicy but their desserts are super sweet too so it is a complete opposite.
+For diwali, the traditional sweets are usually milk flavoured with choices from Laddoos, Kaju Katli, Jalebi and others.